jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (i) the heading to this section is amended by omitting code compliance certificate and substituting consent completion certificate; and
     (ii) subsections (1) and (2) are amended by omitting code compliance certificate and substituting consent completion certificate; and
   (b) second, this subsection is repealed.
+(7) This section does not apply to a non-consented small stand-alone dwelling.

 ## Part 4B — Building product information requirements